Aaron Judge Odds to Win Home Run Crown

 Get up to $1,050 free with DraftKings NY Promo Code for Yankees betting

-He’s hit two homers in a single game eight times this season, against the Cleveland Guardians, Kansas City Royals, Baltimore Orioles (three times!), Chicago Cubs, and Tampa Bay Rays.
-His latest two-homer game was in the July 22 win over the Orioles.
+He’s hit two homers in a single game nine times this season, against the Cleveland Guardians, Kansas City Royals (twice), Baltimore Orioles (three times!), Chicago Cubs, and Tampa Bay Rays.
+His latest two-homer game was in the July 29 win over Kansas City.

 If Judge can stay healthy for the rest of the season, the odds are good he’ll take the home run crown.